moclam1905/PexelsSample/docs/environment-vars.md

 gradle.properties
 ```

-It's also common to have a `gradle.properties.nguyenmoclam` file committed to the repository with placeholder values to guide developers.
+It's also common to have a `gradle.properties` file committed to the repository with placeholder values to guide developers.

 ## Notes